Introduction to Zoom Player's Home Theater interfaces

 Keyboard and Remote Control Devices

-For simplicity and ease of use, the navigation system is controlled through a 5 button system (Up/Down/Left/Right/Select {ENTER}), accessible through the keyboard or remote control devices.
-The fullscreen navigation is ideally suited to Convert any PC into a Home Entertainment Center or using a tablet's touch screen.
+For simplicity and ease of use, the Home Theater interfaces are controlled through a minimal 5 button system (Up/Down/Left/Right/Select {Enter}), accessible through the keyboard or remote control devices.
+Two additional buttons (ESC and Back {Backspace}) are available for faster navigation.

 Customizable